getify/You-Dont-Know-JS/async & performance/ch6.md

 What if it optimizes a certain way because of the fixed input, but in your real program you give more varied input and the optimization decisions shake out differently (or not at all!)?
 Or what if the engine kicks in optimizations because it sees the code being run tens of thousands of times by the benchmarking utility, but in your real program it will only run a hundred times in near proximity, and under those conditions the engine determines the optimizations are not worth it?

-And all those optimizations we just hypothesized about might happen in our constrained test but maybe the engine wouldn't do in a more complex program (for various reasons), or it could be reversed -- the engine might not optimize such trivial code but may be more inclined to optimize it more aggresively (aka differently) when the system is more taxed by a more sophisticated program.
+And all those optimizations we just hypothesized about might happen in our constrained test but maybe the engine wouldn't do in a more complex program (for various reasons), or it could be reversed -- the engine might not optimize such trivial code but may be more inclined to optimize it more aggressively (aka differently) when the system is more taxed by a more sophisticated program.

 The point I'm trying to make is that you really don't know for sure exactly what's going on under the covers.
 All the guesses and hypothesis you can muster don't amount to hardly anything concrete for really making such decisions.